 Dick Whittington was beckoned back to London by the same bells and they are mentioned in the famous nursery rhyme.

-walls dating back to William the Conqueror with a few finishing touches by Christopher Wren.
+The crypt has walls dating back to William the Conqueror with a few finishing touches by Christopher Wren.

 It is, according to one source, the oldest of its kind in London